NadaRagab-DataScientist/NadaRagab-DataScientist/README.md

 ---

 ## 🚀 About Me
-I am a **Data Scientist** passionate about building intelligent systems and transforming data into actionable insights.
+I am a **Data Scientist** with hands-on experience in **Machine Learning, Deep Learning, Computer Vision, and Data Analysis**.
-With a strong background in **Machine Learning, Deep Learning, Computer Vision, and Data Analysis**, I’ve developed hands-on experience through internships, practical projects, and real-world applications.
+I specialize in developing predictive models, building analytical solutions, and transforming data into actionable insights.

-- 🔭 Currently working as **Freelance Data Scientist**
+- 🔭 Working as a **Freelance Data Scientist**
 - 🎓 IBM **Data Science Trainee**
 - 💻 Data Science Intern at **CodeAlpha**
-- 📘 DEPI — **Data Science Track**
+- 📘 DEPI — **Data Science Track Graduate**
-- 👯 Open to Collaboration: ML models, dashboards, and automation
+- 🤝 Open to collaborations in ML models, dashboards, NLP, and automation
 - 📫 Contact me: **nadaallban2001@gmail.com**

 ---